syncfusion-content/ej2-circulargauge-docs/ej2-javascript/circular-gauge/gauge-animation.md

 ---
 layout: post
-title: Animation in ##Platform_Name## Circular gauge control | Syncfusion
+title: Animation in ##Platform_Name## Circular Gauge control | Syncfusion
-description: Learn here all about animation in the Syncfusion ##Platform_Name## Circular gauge control of Syncfusion Essential JS 2 and more.
+description: Learn here all about animation in the Syncfusion ##Platform_Name## Circular Gauge control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
 control: Circular Gauge
 publishingplatform: ##Platform_Name##